 Take Your PTO

 Last, but certainly not least, take your PTO.
-I have been working at home now for more than a year and even then I still need a break.
+I have been working at home now for 3 years now and even then I still need a break.
 Is there more flexibility at home to balance my full time career, of course, but it doesn’t mean the workload decreases or anything.
 Sometimes if I don’t want to wait until the weekend to create or meet someone for lunch, I take a day off and make a whole day of it.

 If you still have a full time career and you’re trying to balance your blog, vlog, personal brand or the like, just keep going.
 Seek God, make the time, be intentional about it and you can literally make anything happen even while balancing a blog and a full time career.